See our exclusive index of companies on the move:Explore Stocks

 Unlike other large states in Australia, Queensland benefits from transportation links, deep ports and population centres up and down its coastline, with roads and rail linking areas of interest to export markets throughout and adding to its appeal as a mining jurisdiction.

 Read on to learn about some of the largest Queensland-focused gold companies by market cap.
 Data for this article was gathered on June 30, 2022, from TradingView's stock screener.

-Market cap: AU$10.23 billion
+Market cap: AU$4.4 billion

-Evolution Mining has interests in assets in Queensland, New South Wales, Western Australia and Canada, with two operating mines and an economic interest in the sunshine state.
+Evolution Mining (ASX:EVN) has interests in assets in Queensland, New South Wales, Western Australia and Canada, with two operating mines and an economic interest in the sunshine state.

-Additionally, it holds an economic interest in the Ernest Henry mine, operated by mining giant Glencore (LSE:GLEN), which produced over 94,000 ounces in the same year.
+Additionally, it holds an economic interest in the Ernest Henry mine, operated by mining giant Glencore (LSE:GLEN), which produced over 92,397 ounces in the same year.

-Market cap: AU$149.86 million
+Market cap: AU$214.97 million

-Aeris Resources is a copper- and gold-focused company, with its flagship gold asset — the Cracow gold mine — located in Southeast Queensland near the capital city of Brisbane.
+Aeris Resources (ASX:AIS) is a copper- and gold-focused company, with its flagship gold asset — the Cracow gold mine — located in Southeast Queensland near the capital city of Brisbane.
 Evolution Mining divested the Cracow mine in 2020.

-Market cap: AU$36.79 million
+Market cap: AU$10.2 million

-The company, which engages in exploration, development, processing and sale of gold, claims it is planning for production to ramp up to 220,000 ounces of gold per year, though this would require “significant” capital investment and planning.
+The company, which engages in the exploration, development, processing and sale of gold, claims it is planning for production to ramp up to 220,000 ounces of gold per year, though this would require “significant” capital investment and planning.